-The flagship course of Winchester is Rock Harbor Golf Course.
-Regional favorites, the “Rock” and “Boulder” 18-hole courses are lauded for their outstanding conditions.
+Winchester is home to Rock Harbor Golf Course.
+The “Rock” and “Boulder” 18-hole courses are regional favorites lauded for their unique design by owner Denny Perry with outstanding conditions that are maintained year-round.
 Warren County borders Frederick County to the south and has become known for a plethora of fine golf courses.
 Shenandoah Valley Golf Club is recognized as one of the best 27-hole facilities in the Mid-Atlantic.
-Just over the hill and dale you’ll find Bowling Green Country Club.
-Two 18-hole courses, the North and the South, were created by local golf course legend Lynwood Morrison.
-Sly Fox Golf Club is an 18-hole course laid out on a historic and beautiful piece of property where General Stonewall Jackson gave chase during the Civil War.
-Blue Ridge Shadows, a Tom Clark design, has already been recognized as one of the top courses in the state with two distinct nines set among hardwoods and in a valley.
-Wild and wonderful West Virginia assists with several courses.
-Cacapon State Park is a Robert Trent Jones classic in nearby Berkeley Springs.
-The Woods Resort in Hedgesville and Locust Hill in Charles Town also make great additions to a Winchester golf trip.
+Just over the hill you’ll find Bowling Green Country Club with two 18-hole courses, North and South, created by local golf course legend Lynwood Morrison.
+The 18-hole course at Sly Fox Golf Club is laid out on an historic and beautiful piece of property where General Stonewall Jackson gave chase during the Civil War.
+The modern Tom Clark design at Blue Ridge Shadows has already been recognized as one of the top courses in the state with two distinct nines set among hardwoods and in a valley.
+Next door neighbor West Virginia assists with several courses.
+Cacapon State Park offers a Robert Trent Jones classic in nearby Berkeley Springs.
+The Woods Resort in Hedgesville and Locust Hill in Charles Town also make great additions to a golf trip.

-The smaller town of Front Royal is situated between the entry of Skyline Drive and the Shenandoah National Park and the two forks of the Shenandoah River.
+The smaller town of Front Royal is situated between the entry of Skyline Drive in the Shenandoah National Park and the two forks of the Shenandoah River.
 Main Street provides a delightful step back in time with shops and restaurants.
-River rafting and caving are some other popular distractions.
-A wine festival in May and Festival of the Leaves in October attract visitors annually.
-This area is one of the most beautiful on the East Coast to tee it up.
+River rafting and caving are popular attractions.
+A wine festival in May and The Festival of Leaves in October attract visitors annually.

 Golf Guide Mid-Atlantic Golf Getaways